-- (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - (a) That goods and services are procured by Abaqulusi Municipality in accordance with authorised processes only; - (b) That expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management areProperly taken into account. - (2) When procuring goods or services contemplated in section 110(2) of the Act, the accounting officer must make public the fact that such goods or services are procured otherwise than through the Abaqulusi Municipality's supply chain management system, including - - (a) the kind of goods or services; and - (b) the name of the supplier.
+- (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - (a) That goods and services are procured by Abaqulusi Municipality in accordance with authorised processes only; - (b) That expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management are Properly taken into account. - (2) When procuring goods or services contemplated in section 110(2) of the Act, the accounting officer must make public the fact that such goods or services are procured otherwise than through the Abaqulusi Municipality's supply chain management system, including - - (a) the kind of goods or services; and - (b) the name of the supplier Including- - (i) Water from the Department of Water Affairs or a public entity, another municipality, or a municipal entity; and - (ii) Electricity from Eskom or another public entity, another municipality or a municipal entity.